-The Ritz Paris, Paris France
+The Ritz Paris, Paris, France

 Let’s be frank.
 It doesn’t get much more opulent or ornate than The Ritz Paris, AKA the world’s first luxury hotel, composed of two 18th-century palaces.
 A trove of gilt, sumptuous fabrics, polished surfaces and savoir-faire, it truly does not need decorations to induce joy and awe.
 And yet, each holiday it rises to the occasion with the elegance of Coco Chanel, who was arguably its most revered resident.
+In 2021, The Ritz Paris presented a Swiss Christmas in honor of the hotel’s founder César Ritz.

 The Roosevelt, A Waldorf Astoria Hotel, New Orleans, Louisiana